anushaporeddy030697/student_internship_management/README.md

 04/14/23-- Need to work on UI pages of apply jobs page in student and post job page in Company

+04/17/23-- Working on Literature review in Documentation, added 10 citations of other authors work.
+Included how they inspired us to work on our project.

 </a></p>

 ** Manikanta Arumilli **